 Codes of conduct or business ethics exist to guide the expected behavior of honorable employees.
 But, much of their origination occurred for the same reason as policies.
 Some employees conducted themselves in ways that were unacceptable to the business.

-In today’s workplace, potential charges of unfair treatment, discrimination, favoritism, and hostile work environment replace much management discretion.
+In today’s workplace, potential charges of unfair treatment, discrimination, favoritism, and a hostile work environment replace much management discretion.
 The many suffer for the few, and sometimes, your best employees get caught in the equal treatment trap.
-At best, time off policies, to use just one example, require organization time and energy – hundreds of hours of tracking and accounting.
+At best, time-off policies, to use just one example, require an organization's time and energy–hundreds of hours of tracking and accounting.

 Everyday Workplace Ethics

-Few employees will undergo the challenges experienced by Mr. Hurd and other senior company executives in their practice of workplace ethics.
-But, all employees have the opportunity daily to demonstrate the core and fiber of who they are as people.
+Few employees will undergo the legal and ethical ramifications incurred by Mr. Easterbrook and other senior company executives in their practice of workplace ethics.
+Yet, all employees have the opportunity daily to demonstrate the core and fiber of who they are as people.
 Their values, integrity, beliefs, and character speak loudly through the behavior that they engage in at work.